Robinpig/Note/docs/CS/MQ/MQ.md

 So one gets optimal batching without introducing unnecessary latency.

 The deficiency of a naive pull-based system is that if the broker has no data the consumer may end up polling in a tight loop, effectively busy-waiting for data to arrive.

+### Schedule or Delay Delivery

+Many message queues support setting a specific delivery time for a message.
+If you need to have a common delay for all messages, you can set up a delay queue.

+### Dead-letter Queues

+Sometimes, messages can't be processed because of a variety of possible issues, such as erroneous conditions within the producer or consumer application or an unexpected state change that causes an issue with your application code.
+For example, if a user places a web order with a particular product ID, but the product ID is deleted, the web store's code fails and displays an error, and the message with the order request is sent to a dead-letter queue.

+Occasionally, producers and consumers might fail to interpret aspects of the protocol that they use to communicate, causing message corruption or loss.
+Also, the consumer's hardware errors might corrupt message payload.

+A dead-letter queue is a queue to which other queues can send messages that can't be processed successfully.
+This makes it easy to set them aside for further inspection without blocking the queue processing or spending CPU cycles on a message that might never be consumed successfully.

+The main task of a dead-letter queue is handling message failure.
+A dead-letter queue lets you set aside and isolate messages that can’t be processed correctly to determine why their processing didn’t succeed.
+Setting up a dead-letter queue allows you to do the following:

+- Configure an alarm for any messages delivered to a dead-letter queue.
+- Examine logs for exceptions that might have caused messages to be delivered to a dead-letter queue.
+- Analyze the contents of messages delivered to a dead-letter queue to diagnose software or the producer’s or consumer’s hardware issues.
+- Determine whether you have given your consumer sufficient time to process messages.

+When should I use a dead-letter queue?

+- Do use dead-letter queues with high-throughput, unordered queues.
+- You should always take advantage of dead-letter queues when your applications don’t depend on ordering.
+Dead-letter queues can help you troubleshoot incorrect message transmission operations.
+- Note: Even when you use dead-letter queues, you should continue to monitor your queues and retry sending messages that fail for transient reasons.
+- Do use dead-letter queues to decrease the number of messages and to reduce the possibility of exposing your system to poison-pill messages (messages that can be received but can’t be processed).
+- Don’t use a dead-letter queue with high-throughput, unordered queues when you want to be able to keep retrying the transmission of a message indefinitely.
+- For example, don’t use a dead-letter queue if your program must wait for a dependent process to become active or available.
+- Don’t use a dead-letter queue with a FIFO queue if you don’t want to break the exact order of messages or operations.
+- For example, don’t use a dead-letter queue with instructions in an Edit Decision List (EDL) for a video editing suite, where changing the order of edits changes the context of subsequent edits.

+### Ordering

+Most message queues provide best-effort ordering which ensures that messages are generally delivered in the same order as they're sent, and that a message is delivered at least once.

+### Poison-pill Messages

+Poison pills are special messages that can be received, but not processed.
+They are a mechanism used in order to signal a consumer to end its work so it is no longer waiting for new inputs, and is similar to closing a socket in a client/server model.

+## Security

+Message queues will authenticate applications that try to access the queue, and allow you to use encryption to encrypt messages over the network as well as in the queue itself.

 ## Issues